AI for Oncology Lab

 Research projects

-• Image-free tracking of tumors and organs-at-risk in real-time active MRI acquisitions
+Image-free tracking of tumours and organs-at-risk in real-time active MRI acquisitions

 PHD Students